Breaux Bridge, LA

 Handle organizational functions such as media, community, consumer, industry, and governmental relations; political campaigns; interest-group representation; conflict mediation; or employee and investor relations.
 Help and organize public functions.
 Understand the attitudes and concerns of consumers, employees, and various other groups.
 Communication in public relations through establishing and maintaining cooperative relationships with representatives of community, consumer, employee, and public interest groups, and with representatives from print and broadcast journalism.

 Microsoft Office, POS, Microsoft Word, Microsoft Works, Word Perfect 7.0, Microsoft PowerPoint (presentations to customers and classes), Internet and Adobe Acrobat, Managed full service copy center for one year

 Edited Black Student Union Newsletter, Composed letters for grants to provide awards to winners of Dr. Martin Luther King Jr. Poetry Contest, Introduced 2004 speaker for Louisiana State University Dr.King celebration also designed publicity for the occasion, trained fifty team leaders to recruit incoming freshmen to the University

 Implemented a battered women's shelter, Recruited high school seniors to the University, Mentored incoming freshmen to the University through program, " Genesis Mentoring", advocated for low income families babysitting services, and education of voter registration.

 Participated in LSU Ambassadors for three years, coordinated recruitment for 200 juniors during Springfest, Planned Black Student Union Newsletter, Compiled events as Special Events Coordinator for LSU Ambassadors, MLK program director

-Traveled to East Africa and taught young women life skills (4 months, Summer 2006)
+Traveled to East Africa and taught young women life skills and English (6 months, 2006)